Ferritin is an indication of the amount of iron in storage in your body.

 The reason is simple:

-Ferritin is a marker of the iron stores in your body.
+Ferritin is a marker of the iron stored in your body.
 And iron is responsible (and critical) to maintain energy levels, maintain thyroid function, promote proper hair growth and so much more.

 That means managing your ferritin level becomes very important, especially if you have any of these symptoms (we will go over a full list of symptoms below).